DavidShenJingtao/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor requests to show the previous command.
+1. TA requests to show the previous command.
 2. TAConnect displays the previous command in the input area.

     Use case ends.